Darrell Jackson (politician): Political career

+S.C.
+Senate

+Elections

 Jackson was first elected to represent the 21st District in the South Carolina Senate in 1992.

-In 1996, Jackson became Senior Pastor of the Bible Way Church, a church started by his father, Andrew Jackson.
+2016 Election

-In 2016 Jackson was reelected as District 21 Senator for the State of South Carolina.
+In 2016, Jackson was reelected as District 21 Senator for the State of South Carolina after fending-off Democratic primary challenger, Wendy Brawley.

+2020 Election

+In 2020, Jackson won an uncontested race for his seat.

+2024 Election

+In 2024, Jackson will again run in an uncontested election.

+Tenure

 In 2020, Jackson introduced legislation to make Juneteenth a statewide holiday.
-In 2020, Jackson won an uncontested race for his seat.

 Personal life

-Jackson is married to Willie Mae Rooks and they have two children.
+Jackson is married to Willie Mae Rooks, and they have two children and three grandchildren.
+In 1996, Jackson became Senior Pastor of the Bible Way Church, a church started by his father, Bishop Andrew Jackson.